Patrick-Dolan/ToDoList-DOTNET6/README.md

 ## Set up/Installation Requirements

+_This project currently uses manually created tables in MySQL workbench.
+I'll be refactoring the project to use Entity framework soon so I won't be adding instructions on how to create them._

 ### How to download and run the project

 1. Open a terminal/command prompt and navigate to the directory where you want to store the project.
 Use the following GIT command to clone the project repository: